 - Show Your Product Images in Google Knowledge Cards

 In 2019, Google gave manufacturers more control over their brand and product information.

 To make their products, original equipment manufacturers and B2B brands indicate that their product image must be adequately displayed on Google, their categories, and their reputation in general.

 Another recent announcement from Google is that you can update your product information (such as images) through the Google Manufacturers Center.

-You can now update product descriptions, options, and advanced content, such as photos and videos, that can display in the product information panel.
+You can now update product descriptions, options, and advanced content, such as photos and videos, to display in the product information panel.

 Use custom content to increase trust and conversion.
 Add customer images to your eCommerce site.